LF-Bioinformatics/SNF/README.md

 For convenience, it is possible to automate the download and installation of Conda, Conda packages and Patman.
 Set the following fields in the “properties.config” file to true (default = false): INSTALL_CONDA=true, INSTALL_CONDA_TOOLS=true, INSTALL_PATMAN=true.
 Then run the tool.
 Using this method will automatically update the user's .bashrc with the conda install and update the tool's parameters.config with the patman location.

-Usage: asnf [-d hd] [-a adapter] [-r ratio] -I runID -F fastq(s) -R reference.fasta -A annotation.fasta
+Usage: asnf [-d hd] [-a adapter] -O output_directory -F fastq(s) -R reference.fasta -A annotation.fasta -C configuration_file

+-C:  Mandatory - Configuration file containing default parameters and user defined paths (see configuration note below).

--I:   Mandatory - A unique identifier for this analysis/run.
+-O:  Mandatory - Output directory for this analysis/run.

 -F:  Mandatory - Small RNAs in fastq format,